Customer area

 • project cost (analysis, configuration, training)

-When does it make sense to introduce a PLM?
+• When does it make sense to introduce a PLM?

-Typical signs include:
+Typical warning signs include:

 • difficulty managing changes and revisions

-• inconsistencies between engineering, production, and sales
+• inconsistencies between engineering, production, and sales departments

-• errors in product configuration or manufacturing
+• configuration or production errors

 • difficulty monitoring resource workload as well as design time and costs